Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Experimental setup

-All attacks were implemented as targeted attacks, except of Deepfool.
-Our PGD attacks were used with input perturbation as shown in \cite{Towards_DeepLearning_Resistance}, a step size of $\alpha=0.003$ with 100 iterations.
+Our PGD attacks were applied with a step size of $\alpha=0.003$ with 100 iterations.
 The above attacks were selected due to their norm diversity, effectiveness, and popularity.
 Many attacks employ $\epsilon=0.031$ to match the settings in the TRADES baseline \cite{TRADES}, which is the current SOTA.